 In our theory of the 4D Aether, we have shown strong evidence that the photoelectric effect does not require a photon of light for an adequate solution.
 The new theory suggests that the Cosmic Microwave Background, and the Quantum Foam which surround each atom, are key in the production of energy in the photovoltaic circuit.

-The idea of negative temperature is mathematically correct, the fact that light does not have ant mass means this mechanism relies on the fact that a photon as a particle will exhibit a specific amount of energy.
+The idea of negative temperature is mathematically correct, the fact that light does not have any mass means this mechanism relies on the fact that a photon as a particle will exhibit a specific amount of energy.
 A single unit of Energy (E) is related to the unit of energy of a single electron or proton, denoted by the elementary charge constant (e), by the energy of a photon (Ep) In Dimensionless Science, this relationship is expressed by 2/π.

 e × Ep = E = ½π × 2/π = 1

 When the notion of charge is associated with the quantum spin value of the electron cloud, this expression demonstrates the ½ spin of a torus field.
 A single rotation must be multiplied by 2 in order to complete a 360° rotation in 3D space.
 When we multiply the elementary charge by 2, the result is π, i.e, one rotation.
 This provides an interesting insight into the nature of charge, which now arises from the interaction of different quantum spin values.
 In the proton, the spin of 1/3 in unified to the electron spin, which is why both exhibit exactly the same amount of charge, despite the proton being much smaller and much more dense than the electron cloud.
-The notion of the electron as a particle has extreme difficulty is explaining the relationship of the proton and electron masses, compares to their size.
-The classical radius of the electron, which is supposed to be 2.5 times bigger than that of the proton.
+The notion of the electron as a particle has extreme difficulty in explaining the relationship of the proton and electron masses, compares to their size.
+The classical radius of the electron is supposed to be 2.5 times bigger than that of the proton.
 The only recourse is the introduction of a probabilistic notion of the quantum field.

-Whilst the concept of negative temperature and does preserve the 2nd Law of thermodynamics, the conservation of energy, it does not really express the mechanism but which this is achieved.
+Whilst the concept of negative temperature and does preserve the 2nd Law of thermodynamics, and the conservation of energy, it does not really express the mechanism but which this is achieved.
 The concept of 4D resonance outlined in this article does provide a much more satisfactory answer.
 This is supported by the wave solutions for the blackbody experiment, and photoelectric effect.

 If this hypothesis should be proven true, then this calls for a radical reassessment into the characteristics of lasers, which examines the ratio of the wavelengths of light to the geometric structure of the electron cloud.
 At a time when we are looking for an alternative means of energy production, the concept of 4D resonance could provide a possible solution.
 By structuring light, it might well be possible to extract energy from different materials.
 A laser that can heat water should be able to power a generator.
 Whilst the 4D Aether Theory is still in its infancy, we find that in many applications, it provides a solution much more akin to experimental observations, whilst overcoming many of the problems of traditional quantum field theory.